 with prospective faculty sponsors in the RC and complete and return the appropriate

-application form (found in the Academic Services Office, 134 Tyler).
+application form (found in the Academic Services Office, 1813 East Quad).

 Students seeking exceptions for distribution requirements must schedule an appointment

 with one of the RC Academic Advisors.
 An advisor can make exceptions for distribution

 and can make determinations about which requirements are fulfilled by transfer and study

 The RC BOAS meets twice a year (after the fall and winter semesters) to consider

 matters of academic discipline; however, impromptu meetings are scheduled as necessary

 or conducted via email.
 All transcripts of RC students are reviewed by the Director of

 Academic Services who makes tentative categorizations for review by members of the

 RC BOAS.
 Decisions are then made to send a letter of concern, place a student on